Coronavirus vaccination - FAQs for employers

 These situations could become especially fraught if they involve characteristics that are protected under the EqA - for example, if an employee is inappropriately grilled on how their decision about vaccination fits with their beliefs, or if an employee with a vulnerable disabled child at home accuses colleagues of being irresponsible for not taking up the vaccine.
 As with other issues around clashes of rights in the workplace, this would require careful handling.
 Employers may need to remind employees to be sensitive and aware of the diversity of opinion that is likely to exist within the workplace.

 This may be a concern for employers who are mandating the vaccine or, in future, providing the vaccine (as and when it becomes commercially available).
-Such employers are unlikely to face liability for side effects of an approved vaccine unless they could somehow be found to have acted negligently.
+Such employers are unlikely to face liability for long-term or serious side effects of an approved vaccine unless they could somehow be found to have acted negligently.
 Employers typically provide flu jabs without these concerns arising.

 Nonetheless, employers who plan to mandate the vaccine at an early stage should raise this question with their insurers.
 Note also that the Covid-19 vaccination has been added to the government’s Vaccine damage payment scheme.

 Covid 19 - Coronavirus

 Our advice on responding to the coronavirus outbreak.

 Our advice on the impact of the coronavirus outbreak and our guidance on how employers should respond in the UK and internationally.

 As the Covid-19 situation progresses, employers will continue to have to deal with queries around how to deal with sickness and absence at work.

 The remaining Coivd-19 restrictions were lifted in England on 19 July 2021, including the instruction to work from home where possible.
 Many offices will be opening again for the first time since the pandemic began.
 Although the government no longer requires employers to take certain steps, employers need to think carefully about how to manage the health and safety implications of reopening workplaces.